 But it’s when I can’t help, or at least I can’t “solve” everything, that I start to feel bad, like I’m failing them.

-I need to see that what I can do is connect our members to other experts or resources for helping them.
+I need to see that what I can do is connect our members and students to other experts or resources for helping them, if for some reason I can’t.
 And this in itself is helping!
-I am, in fact, using my network and relationships to help them with their problem.
+I am, in fact, using my network and relationships to help them with their problems.

 You are doing it all and when something comes your way that you don’t know how to do, it’s easy to get down on yourself.